BUSINESS PLAN - 2017/8

 Help students acquire the skills and knowledge necessary to be an effective hospitality, tourism and/ or events entrepreneur or intrapeneur.

-Introduce students to the role of SMEs in economic development.
+Introduce students to the role of business plans in achieving their business objectives.

 Make students aware of the parameters of an environment which is conducive to entrepreneurial action.